ORCCA: Optimal Randomized Canonical Correlation Analysis: Introduction

 \section{Introduction}

 Kernel methods are powerful tools to capture the nonlinear representation of data by mapping the dataset to a high-dimensional feature space.
 Despite their tremendous success in various machine learning problems, kernel methods suffer from massive computational cost on large datasets.
 The time cost of computing the kernel matrix alone scales quadratically with data, and if the learning method involves inverting the matrix (e.g., kernel ridge regression), the cost would increase to cubic.
 This computational bottleneck motivated a great deal of research on kernel approximation, where the seminal work of \cite{rahimi2008random} on {\it random features} is a prominent point in case.
 For the class of shift-invariant kernels, they showed that one can approximate the kernel by Monte-Carlo sampling from the inverse Fourier transform of the kernel.
+This idea has been used in solving many machine learning problems, including distributed learning \cite{richards2020decentralised, wang2020distributed}, online learning \cite{hu2015dependent,nguyen2017large}, and deep learning \cite{huang2013random}, etc.

 Due to the practical success of random features, the idea was later used for one of the ubiquitous problems in statistics and machine learning, namely Canonical Correlation Analysis (CCA).
 CCA derives a pair of linear mappings of two datasets, such that the correlation between the projected datasets is maximized.
 Similar to other machine learning methods, CCA also has a nonlinear counterpart called Kernel Canonical Correlation Analysis (KCCA) \cite{lai2000kernel}, which provides a more flexible framework for maximizing the correlation.
 Due to the prohibitive computational cost of KCCA, Randomized Canonical Correlation Analysis (RCCA) was introduced \cite{lopez2013randomized,lopez2014randomized} to serve as a surrogate for KCCA.
 RCCA uses random features for transformation of the two datasets.
 Therefore, it provides the flexibility of nonlinear mappings with a moderate computational cost.